Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Methods

 In this paper, instead of using $x$ as noisy targets~\cite{bergler2020orca,barnhill2024animal}, we propose to use pseudo-clean targets $s^{\prime}$ computed by $f^{\prime}(x,\Phi^{\prime})$, a denoising method such as an already existing speech enhancement model.
 Here we test three pre-denoising methods $f^{\prime}(x,\Phi^{\prime})$: noisereduce~\cite{sainburg2020finding}, and the speech enhancement models demucs~\cite{defossez2020real}, and CleanUNet~\cite{kong2022speech}.
 We follow the approaches taken in~\cite{defossez2020real,kong2022speech} and we do not estimate the noise.

 We explore whether the parameters of the speech denoising method $\Phi^{\prime}$ are good priors when learning $\Phi$.
-This formulation is similar to the teacher-student domain adaptation approach~\cite{tzinis2022remixit} for a single update. \textbf{Our research hypothesis} is that the estimations $\hat{s^{\prime}}$ obtained from training with pseudo-targets $s^{\prime}$ have better quality than the pseudo-targets themselves and than the estimations from the `noisy target' baseline~\cite{bergler2020orca}, for unseen contexts.
+This formulation is similar to the teacher-student domain adaptation approach~\cite{tzinis2022remixit,saijo2023self} for a single update. \textbf{Our research hypothesis} is that the estimations $\hat{s}^{\prime}$ obtained from training with pseudo-clean targets $s^{\prime}$ have better quality than the pseudo-clean targets themselves and than the estimations from the `noisy target' baseline~\cite{bergler2020orca}, for unseen contexts.

-\textbf{Time-scaled pseudo-clean targets.} Previous research points out that there is a correlation between the body size of an animal and the pitch and tempo of vocalizations~\cite{bradbury1998principles} i.e. smaller animals vocalize with higher pitch at faster tempos.
-Similar patterns may be reproduced at different time and frequency scales.
-Similarly to ~\cite{kloots2024exploring} and towards obtaining better results from speech enhancement models $f^{\prime}(x,\Phi^{\prime})$, we scale the input $x$ on the time axis, denoted time scaling, a computationally inexpensive and biologically plausible transformation described in~\cite{guzhov2022audioclip}.
-Because the scale factor that produces the best results varies for each dataset, we programatically play slower the audio with factors of 2, 3, and 4.
-Then, each estimation $\hat{s^{\prime}}$ is scaled back.
+\textbf{Time-scaled pseudo-clean targets.} Previous research points out that there is a correlation between the body size of an animal and the pitch and tempo of vocalizations~\cite{bradbury1998principles}, i.e. smaller animals vocalize with higher pitch at faster tempos.
+Similar patterns may be reproduced at different time and frequency scales~\cite{page}.
+Similarly to ~\cite{kloots2024exploring} and towards obtaining better results from speech enhancement models $f^{\prime}(x,\Phi^{\prime})$, we scale the input $x$ on the time axis, denoted time-scaling, a computationally inexpensive and biologically plausible transformation described in~\cite{guzhov2022audioclip}.
+Because the scale factor that produces the best results varies for each dataset, we programatically slow down the audio playing it at speeds reduced by factors of 2, 3, and 4.
+Then, each estimation $\hat{s}^{\prime}$ is scaled back to the original speed.
 To obtain a single signal, we average all the estimations.
-We observed that time-scaling the input produces more non-silent signals from the speech enhancement models.
-Note that time scaling is further used as data augmentation during training, similarly to~\cite{guzhov2022audioclip}.
+We observed that the speech enhancement models sometimes output silence as the estimated target $s^\prime$, and that time-scaling resulted in more useable, non-silent pseudo-clean signals.